Roulette Green Payout: Betting on the Unexpected

 How you get half your bet back is managed by which of the two options is in effect on the game you’re playing.

-How does En Prison work?
+How En Prison Works

-Similarly, those rules do not affect any other payouts – so the Dozens, the Columns and so on are not affected by the La Partage or En Prison rules.
+Similarly, those rules do not affect any other payouts – so the Dozens, the Columns, and so on are not affected by the La Partage or En Prison rules.

-Which rule is best for the players – En Prison or La Partage?
+En Prison or La Partage?

-The En Prison rule requires the money to be put into action for the next spin, so the money is at risk for one more spin – and of course the casino’s House Advantage is working for that one additional spin.
+The La Partage rule is slightly better for the players.
+The En Prison rule requires the money to be put into action for the next spin, so the money is at risk for one more spin – and of course, the casino’s House Advantage is working for that one additional spin.

 The La Partage rule is acted on immediately, so it has a marginally smaller House Advantage.